2002 American League Championship Series: Impact and aftermath

 The Anaheim Angels would go on to win the 2002 World Series against the San Francisco Giants.
 The Minnesota Twins, despite having lost the American League Championship Series, would go on to win the American League Central for two more consecutive years, although they would lose in the American League Division Series both years to the New York Yankees.
 Within six months, another Anaheim-Minnesota postseason match-up would take place.
 The Minnesota Wild would face off against the Mighty Ducks of Anaheim in the 2003 Western Conference Final during the Stanley Cup Playoffs.
 The Mighty Ducks would sweep the Wild to advance to the Stanley Cup Finals for the first time in franchise history, before losing to the New Jersey Devils.

+This turned out to be the only AL Championship Series between 1998 through 2004 to not feature the Yankees.

 While the Angels and Twins experienced regular-season success in the following years, 2002 would mark a high point for both franchises.
-To date, the Angels have not won World Series, let alone a pennant since 2002, while the Twins have not won a playoff series since 2002.
+To date, the Angels have only won two postseason series since 2002, while the Twins did not win another postseason until 2023.
 In 2020, the Twins set a mark of postseason futility when they lost their 18th straight postseason game, setting a record for major professional sports in North America.